Pinching operators for approximating multiphoton entangled states: Pinched States

 where $\hat{a}_i^\dagger$ and $\hat{a}_i$ are the creation and annihilation operators, respectively, for mode $i$ and \mbox{``h.c.''} denotes the Hermitian conjugate of the term to the left.
 Since operators corresponding to distinct modes commute, $\xi_{i_1,\ldots,i_n}$ must be a symmetric tensor that is invariant under any permutation of its indices.
-Two important special cases are $n=1$, corresponding to the familiar $d$-mode displacement operator, and $n=2$, corresponding to a multi-modal Gaussian squeezing operator.
+Two important special cases are $n=1$, corresponding to the familiar $d$-mode displacement operator, and $n=2$, corresponding to a multimodal Gaussian squeezing operator.

 For optical systems, the pinching tensor $\mtx{\xi}$ may be related to the nonlinear optical susceptibility tensor $\mtx{\chi}$ \cite{Boyd2008}.
 In particular, a susceptibility tensor $\mtx{\chi}^{(n-1)}$ of order $n-1$ can give rise to a pinching tensor of up to order $n$.
 If one or more modes are treated classically, the order of the pinching tensor may be less than that of the of the susceptibility.
 For example, a $\mtx{\chi}^{(2)}$ nonlinearity can be used to generate entangled photon pairs through spontaneous parametric down conversion, while a $\mtx{\chi}^{(3)}$ nonlinearity can produce entangled triplets through four-wave mixing \cite{Jain1983}.
+More recently, atomic vapors exhibiting a $\chi^{(5)}$ nonlinearity have been used to generate triphoton entangled states via spontanrous six-wave mixing \cite{Li2024}.
 With a sufficiently strong higher order susceptibility, an entangled state consisting of any number of photons can, in theory, be produced.

 Since $\mtx{\xi}$ is symmetric, the maximum number of unique elements is smaller than the total number, $(nd)^n$, of elements.
 Since there are $\binom{nd}{k}$ elements with $k$ distinct indices, the maximum number of distinct elements is